 We had a blast in Dublin.
 The weather was perfect, the golf courses were all great and a joy to play and the nightlife in Dublin was not too bad either.
 Finding a nice bar or a good restaurant shouldn’t be a problem at all!
 We had some great meals thanks to TripAdvisor (yes, we love review sites!).
 We went to BANG Restaurant & Bar (good decent food), Matt The Thresher (great oysters and seafood) and The Sussex Restaurant (good hamburgers or fish & chips).

 Hotels can be quite expensive when you want to stay in Dublin, due to the many international companies located in Dublin.
 If you do not need to stay in Dublin, then our advice would be to book a nice little hotel in the villages around Dublin, like Malahide and Sutton or stay at one of the golf courses.
 This will save you big time on your green fee.

 Summarizing: if you want to play the most famous golf courses in Ireland, then you must be prepared to spend some money.
 The courses we played were all below the € 175,00 and well worth the money.
 Playing even more expensive courses will not improve the quality or the overall experience according to us.
 Playing less expensive courses is also perfectly possible and based on the talks we had with locals and other golfers – and by checking our own website – they will give you great value for money.

 We played 4 of the 6 best golf courses in the Dublin area, but if you would play the next tier of golf clubs, you would still have a great golf trip.
-In that case we would recommended to play Luttrellstown Castle Resort, Corballis Links Golf Club, Donabate Golf Club and Powerscourt Golf Club.
+In that case, we would recommend playing:

 Till next time!
 Sláinte!